 Written requests must be submitted by the 14th day after the students' enrollment.
 [See policy FDB(LEGAL) for more information.]

 Safety Transfers/Assignments

-The board or its designee will honor a parent's request to transfer his or her child to another classroom or campus if the district has determined that the child has been a victim of bullying, including cyberbullying, as defined by Education Code 37.0832.
+The board or its designee will honor a parent's request to transfer his or her child to another classroom.